-Looking for some wallet-friendly yet beautiful decor ideas for a spring party?
+Looking for some budget-friendly yet beautiful decor ideas for a spring party?
 We recently celebrated my daughter’s First Communion.
 With the white dress, reception with friends and family, decorations and cake, it felt like a little wedding preview.
 Here are a few ideas we came up with to make the celebration extra special without breaking the bank.
-Many of these would also be nice for a baby or wedding shower, baptism, birthday party or other spring event.
+We chose a yellow theme and many of these would also be nice for a baby or wedding shower, baptism, birthday party, Easter or other spring event.

-Glittering Butterfly Accents: We cut out small butterflies from white cardstock paper.
-We sprinkled fine glitter to them after painting both sides with a half/half mixture of Elmer’s glue and water.
+We cut out small butterflies from white card stock paper.
+We sprinkled fine glitter on them after painting both sides with a half/half mixture of Elmer’s glue and water.
 We nestled some of the dried butterflies onto the forsythia branches and glued others onto the handles of the green baskets.

-Cupcake cake: With quite a few kids as guests we opted to make a large batch of cupcakes, rather than a cake.
-We used two boxes of our favorite vanilla cake mix to make the cupcakes, frosted them with a Silky Vanilla Butter Frosting (a flour-based light and creamy frosting from The All New Good Housekeeping Cook Book), and topped each with a cross-shaped cutout from purchased fondant.
+With quite a few kids as guests we opted to make a large batch of cupcakes, rather than a cake, for dessert.
+We used two boxes of our favorite vanilla cake mix to make the cupcakes, frosted them with a Silky Vanilla Butter Frosting, a flour-based light and creamy frosting from The All New Good Housekeeping Cook Book (my absolute go-to cook book), and topped each with a cross-shaped cutout from purchased fondant.
 An edible silver bead finished each cupcake.

-Clay Angel Magnets: Using a recipe for baking soda clay we made white angel cutouts using cookie cutters and inscribed the word “love” onto them (you could use any cut-out shape).
-After baking and cooling, we painted them white and outlined the inscription in black (see detailed instructions in this post).
+Using a recipe for baking soda clay we made white angel cutouts using cookie cutters and inscribed the word “love” onto them (you could use any cut-out shape).
+After baking and cooling, we painted them white and outlined the inscription in black.
 We glued a strong magnet to the back of each angel so that they could be used as fridge magnets.

 Do you have any special spring parties or get-togethers planned?